kaoru-sumi/kaoru-sumi.github.io/_projects/4_project.md

   *The 9th AIoT Behavior Transformation Research Meeting (BTI9)*, 2025. *(in Japanese)* **Best Presentation Award**

-- Kanta Kaga and Kaoru Sumi.
+- Sota Kaga and Kaoru Sumi.
   **Comparison of Phantom Sensation Induction and Physiological Responses in the Metaverse.**
   JSAI Special Interest Group on Knowledge and Skills Transfer, 2026. *(in Japanese)*